amsabour/LibraryManager/README.md

 username: username \
 password: password

-Only the admin can add and remove and edit the books.\
+Only the admin can add, remove and edit the books.\
-Normal users can sign up and when logged in can borrow or return books.
+Normal users can sign up and login and when logged in can borrow or return books.

 I hope you enjoy.